viamrobotics/docs/docs/tutorials/configure/build-a-mock-robot.md

 You can now run the code.
 Doing so verifies that the Viam SDK is properly installed, that the `viam-server` instance on your robot is live, and that the computer running the program is able to connect to that instance.

-Run your code by entering the following into the terminal on your computer:
+Run your code by entering the following into a new terminal on your computer:

 {{< tabs >}}
 {{% tab name="Python" %}}